AlexanderMaxRanabel/pacific-project/README.md

 # PacificDB
 ### Ultimate Side-Project Database

-Pacific is aims to be the top choice of side project written in Go.
+Pacific is aims to be the top choice of side project written in Rust